tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-0.md

 - CSS selectors (in particular the CSS3 selectors) will come in handy
 - Fundamental programming concepts that you gleaned from the (at least) 2 programming classes you have taken prior to this course.

 ## III.
-How to get the most out of this tutorial
+How to get the most out of these tutorials
 - Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
 You just need to copy the code and paste it into a text file, and save it to your desktop.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)
 - Be sure to answer all of the questions at the end of each section, and to do the review exercises.